 The resulting financial reporting change was significant to the Company.
 Effective the Transition Date, the Company recognized MTV and Beretta as controlled entities and consolidated their respective financial accounts with those of the Company.
 This resulted in the introduction of MTV's and Beretta's assets, liabilities, and a non-controlling interest to the Consolidated Statements of Financial Position of the Company.
 All income and expenses of MTV and Beretta are reported on the Company's Consolidated Statements of Operations and Comprehensive Loss together with the non-controlling interest's share of operations.
-The remaining investments (all equity investments) of the Company continue to be accounted for as financial assets valued at FVTPL.
+The remaining investments (all equity investments) of the Company continue to be accounted for as financial assets valued at FVTPL other than one loan receivable which is valued at amortized cost.